 Spruce Mountain Property: In 2006 the Company signed a purchase agreement for 53 patented claims on Spruce Mountain, Elko County, Nevada.
 The property covers a large molybdenum porphyry system containing silver, rhenium and copper.
-The carrying value of the property was written down to a nominal value during the fiscal year ended June 30, 2010.
+The carrying value of the mineral claims property was written down to a nominal value during the fiscal year ended June 30, 2010.
+The land value of the patented claims has been placed as a property asset as it is considered real estate.